falconmick/tdd-demo/slides.md

 # Going deeper

 <!--
-Now that we know about the different approaches to test driven development I think now could be no better time than ever to go back to the key techniques that we must apply to our coding and give some better explanations and examples of what it looks like to properly implement them.
-Starting with Red Green Refactor and an example using javascript -->
+Now that we know about the different approaches to test driven development, now could be no better time than ever to go back to the techniques that we can apply to our coding and give some better explanations and examples of what it looks like to properly implement them.
+Starting with a Red Green Refactor example using javascript -->

 ---